KyleWinrich/IndividualProject/Journal.md

 Week 3 -

 * Worked on class Assignment
-* Continuted to work on the Project (at least a little)
+* Continued to work on the Project (at least a little)

 Week 4 -